maierkomor/atrium/README.md

 8. Finally, trigger a reboot, by executing `reboot`.

 Never switch boot partition if updating returned an error.
 If your system doesn't boot anymore, you will need to flash via serial boot loader.

+If your system reports out of memory while flashing, try to turn of some services (e.g. MQTT by `mqtt disable` via telnet or serial console).
+This should free enough RAM to make the update possible.

 Known Issues: